tips - shortcuts - ideas

 · A handy gadget for the Shack is a simple Digital Cooking Alarm Timer like the 2.5" x 2" timer made by by "Oneida" It is great for counting down time to your next schedule, counting time on an eBay bid you are watching to come up, timing how long a QSO lasts, helping you remember to pick up the XYL on time (!) or remember any number of other such tasks.

 · Ever been under the rig table trying to trace down which coax cable goes to what rig or antenna switch or determine which AC cord goes to what item of equipment?
 It is easy to get confused if you can't see where it goes.
-Well, here is an easy way to fix that!
+Well, here is a simple way to fix that!
 On each end of the coax cable or AC cord, take a simple blank stringed price tag (they come in colors!) which you can get at Staples or Office Depot and write what each coax/cord is connected to and then and then tie this tag on the cable/cord.
-These price tags are easy on/easy off and they save a LOT of time and frustration.
+These price tags are easy on/easy off and they save a LOT of time and frustration from tracing cables or wondering which cable goes to what rig or device.

-· Do you get frustrated trying to move your favorite key/bug/paddle from rig to rig or to another device?
+· If you have several keys/bugs/paddles that you like to use on various rigs, you can sometimes get frustrated trying to move your favorite key/bug/paddle plugs from rig to rig since most connections are on the back of the radio.
 Solve this problem with the "DZE BOX" (Dizzy Box).
-Using a simple to make 'key to rig patch panel', you can connect any key to any rig quickly and easily right from the operating position.
+Using a simple project box and some plugs and jacks, you can make 'key to rig patch panel' to connect any key to any rig quickly and easily right from the operating position without going behind your rig or under the operating desk.
 See the "PROJECTS" page for info on how to do this!

 · When building any project be it a keyer, a "DZE BOX", or a QRP rig, it helps to organize the small parts (nuts, bolts, washers, solder, jacks, plugs, etc.) so they can be identified easily and so they won't slip off the table.
 You can make an easy parts tray from salad and frozen dinner trays you pick up at the grocery.
 A clear tray that is cleaned and washed up works great and lets you easily see your parts as needed.
 Look on the PROJECTS page for more ideas.